-Jamaican cabbage recipe on stove has a ton of flavor.
-Add heat to your liking to make spicy or mild.
+Jamaican cabbage recipe with carrots is easy to prepare on the stove.
+You can add heat to your liking to make spicy or mild.
 One of our healthy simple cabbage recipes, a great side dish with dinner with seasonings that will wow you are remind you of your last meal there.

 We are adding some heat and WOW to a normally bland vegetable.
-You can make Jamaican cabbage on the stove like this or use the same ingredients and seasonings to make it like our slow cooker cabbage where the flavors really permeate over the hours. (affiliate links present)
+You can make this on the stove like this or use the same ingredients and seasonings to make it like our slow cooker cabbage where the flavors really permeate over the hours.

 We are more sauteing this but if you really wanted to make all the ingredients soft you could easily steam it with a lid.
 Timing is subjective to who is eating it.
 Some prefer more al dente while others want it more like our Sauteed Red Cabbage that’s quite limp and soft.

-You can easily make this gluten free.
+Need gluten free?
 When buying the seasonings just look for one that is GF on the container, but most all of them are.
 Sometimes I will add a splash of soy to add some zing but aminos would do the same thing as far as that is concerned.

 Ingredients

-• Traditional seasoning, I use bottled, or cajun seasoning for more heat
+- 1 tbsp jamaican seasoning, or cajun seasoning for more heat

 I use bottled Jamaican seasoning you can find here online.
 If you have your own special blend then by all means mix that up instead.
 Jamaican cuisine is known for its bold and flavorful seasonings, which often include a combination of aromatic herbs, spices, and ingredients that create a unique and vibrant taste.
 Here are some used regularly;